pgrady3/music-compression-web/README.md

-# Deep Autoencoders for Music Compression and Classification

 # Introduction (Sherry)

+* What is music compression?
+* Traditional methods of music compression?
-What is music compression?
-What are some common bitrates, find a few audio samples at different bitrates.
+* What are some common bitrates, find a few audio samples at different bitrates.
 What are the traditional methods for music compression

-What is a STFT, what is a song spectrogram
+* Frequency and time domain analysis of a song (short intro to STFT)

+# Motivation

+Traditional methods of music compression have a deterministic algorithm, which relies on identifying features and patterns (in the frequency domain).
+As deep networks are really good at capturing complex patterns, we are trying to analyse the ability to condense a song's patterns into a smaller dimension space.

+Once we have the latent space, we want to build models on the latent space as opposed to the original input space to build classification models.

+# Dataset

+We use the [FMA dataset](https://github.com/mdeff/fma).
+For this project we use *small* version of the dataset containing 8000 songs from 8 genre categories.
+We used a 70-30 split between train and test set.

 # Approach